An Introduction to Poetry: Five PoemsTeaching and learning resources for a selection of poems

 An introductory collection of poems would be incomplete without a Shakespearean sonnet.
 “Sonnet 29” poses interesting interpretive puzzles, but with good notes and a teacher’s guidance, it is not overly challenging.

 After reading and discussing these poems, students should have the basic knowledge and tools to begin analyzing more challenging poems with some guidance and start reading (and hopefully enjoying!) poems on their own.
 I encourage my students to go beyond the traditional canon represented in this packet and explore the diverse world of poetry.
 Some of my personal favorites are Mei Yaochen, Sylvia Plath, Eavan Boland, and Sherman Alexie.
-Song lyrics can also be the source of some of the most interesting poetry to discuss with students.
+Song lyrics can also be the source of some of the most stimulating and relatable poetry to discuss with students.

-In teaching this packet, I introduce some technical poetic terms, but in order to prevent students from feeling overwhelmed, I don’t place too much emphasis on memorizing them.
+In teaching the poems in this packet, I introduce some technical poetic terms, but in order to prevent students from feeling overwhelmed, I don’t place too much emphasis on memorizing them.
 However, I have included links to some helpful resources for learning and memorizing such terms.
 The Poetry Foundation’s gargantuan Glossary of Poetic Terms is an exhaustive and detailed list; Dr. Donna Campbell’s briefer list on the Washington State University website is more useful as a starting point, and it includes a link to a quiz on the terms.
 You can also study the terms on Quizlet here.

 I’ve also linked a discussion of the modernist movement in poetry that provides some historical context for the Williams and Frost poems in this packet.